zalf-rpm/monica-js/README.md

 monica-js
 =========

-JavaScript port of MONICA model
+**JavaScript port of MONICA model**

-**Features not yet implemented or tested**:
+Features not yet implemented or tested:

   - emergenceMoistureControlOn
   - emergenceFloodingControlOn